Skip to content

 Please review the Former Quarter Drop webpage for more information.

-If you are called to active military duty during a quarter in which you are registered, you may either request to be withdrawn or request to receive credit or grades.
+Students who are called to active U.S. military duty during a quarter in which they are registered may either request to be withdrawn or request to receive credit or grades.

-Withdrawals before the end of the 7th week of the quarter
+Withdrawals before the end of the seventh week of the quarter

-You do not have the option of receiving credit or grades when withdrawing before the end of the 7th week of the quarter.
+You do not have the option of receiving credit or grades when withdrawing before the end of the seventh week of the quarter.

 Refer to the Tuition section above regarding the possible cancellation and refunding of tuition and fees.